EvanNuzzi/EvanNuzzi/README.md

 ^^^ *That's Me!*

+**I have three main hobbies**

 # Music

 I am currently working on an album and I play the piano and I am just starting to learn the bass.
 I use garageband for my music and I am hoping to finish my album by the end of the year

+# Video Games

+I've been dating my girlfriend for almost 7 months and in the time I have played videogames a lot less, but everytime I hop on to play now they are **EXHILIRATING!!** I think its because I don't play them at all now.
+I love the Far Cry series, Sea of Thieves and I'm playing Dying Light 2 at the moment!
 <!--
 **EvanNuzzi/EvanNuzzi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.